Summer Internship Program

 • Identify as a person with a disability*

-• High school diploma or equivalent
+• Have a high school diploma or equivalent by May 2025

 AAPD is committed to cultivating a diverse class of interns every summer.
 We select interns who demonstrate their passion and vision of contributing to an inclusive workforce.
 In order to create gainful employment opportunities for people with disabilities, we recognize the importance of selecting a class of interns that reflect the diversity of our community.
 We strongly encourage individuals from historically excluded groups to apply.